Puppy training 101: Expert tips to help you raise a happy, well-mannered dog

 Create a daily schedule to help your puppy learn when it’s time to go out to potty.
 Your puppy’s daily schedule should include three meals, potty breaks about 20 minutes after meals, and nap times throughout the day.

-A puppy schedule at 8 weeks will be different than a puppy schedule at 12 weeks or a puppy schedule at 16 weeks.
+A puppy’s schedule at 8 weeks will differ from that at 12 or 16 weeks.
 As puppies age, their bladders get bigger, and they can wait longer between potty breaks.

-Thorpe recommends initially taking the puppy outside at least every two hours and then extending the time between potty breaks.
+Thorpe recommends initially taking the puppy outside every 2 hours and gradually extending the time between potty breaks.

 “Unless they have an infection, most dogs will be house trained by the time they are 5 to 6 months old,” she says.